minoa-lang/reference/src/items/initializers.md

 An initializer has a set of deduced and regular parameters like a normal function.

-Multiple initializers are allowed, but they must be distinguishable by there required parameters, similar to [label-based overloading](../items/functions.md#label-based-overloading-).
+Multiple initializers are allowed, but they must be distinguishable by there required parameters, similar to [label-based overloading].

-Initializers act as if they are ran on a `&mut MaybeUninit(Self)`, and can therefore also be used with an [in-place operator](../operators/special-operators.md#in-place-operator-).
+Initializers act as if they are ran on a `&mut MaybeUninit(Self)`, and can therefore also be used with an [in-place operator].
-Initializers are also allowed to assign any immutable value within the type they initialize, similar to [constructing expressions](../expressions/constructing-expressions.md).
+Initializers are also allowed to assign any immutable value within the type they initialize, similar to [constructing expressions].

 ## Default initialization [↵](#initializers)